 To the casual shopper, our cooperative will look like any other independent bookstore, with inventory that’s heavily focused and tailored to the community.
 To the members, it’s a store that they own a piece of and have a voice in.
 We’re now looking for investors, who can spend as little as $100 to become a full voting member of the cooperative.

-One of the things that makes our bookstore cooperative different is that many of our members are published authors, including 2/3 of the board of directors and the general manager.
+One of the things that makes our bookstore cooperative different is that many of our members are published authors, including 40% of our Board of Directors.

 From our original organizational website

 A Cooperative is an internationally recognized form of business that exists in a realm between a publicly owned for-profit and a non-profit.

 Like a for-profit business, a Co-op raises capital by selling shares in the business and it can return a dividend to investors when it earns a profit.
 Like a non-profit, a Co-op is a values-driven organization.

 Cooperatives have their own legal form of incorporation that enables access to investment capital but that guarantees member control through democratic decision-making.

 Unlike a traditional for-profit corporation that tries to maximize value for its investors, a cooperative seeks to maximize value to all of its stakeholders and community – investors certainly, but also customers, environment, employees, and the future.

 For a more complete description of the ideas behind a cooperative, the International Cooperative Alliance’s Blueprint for a Co-operative Decade, January 2013, has a good summary, including the advantages and disadvantages of this business model.